ahmedmagds/WhatsGNU/README.md

 MRTYZ
 ```
 4. cat *.faa > database.faa

+At this point the database is ready to be used in WhatsGNU for the first time with -m as previously explained.
 ## Requests for creating a database
 Requests to process a database for a specific species are welcomed and will be considered
 ## Bugs